Example: Configuring Evaluator in a TFX pipeline definition

-component, simply achieving good performance on a static test set isn't sufficient for deploying it into a production environment.
-Production systems demand rigorous validation to ensure the model not only performs well overall but also behaves predictably and fairly across different segments of data, and importantly, doesn't represent a regression compared to the currently serving model.
-This is where the model validation and analysis steps within a TFX pipeline become essential.
+Even when a potential model candidate has been trained, often with the help of a Trainer component, good performance on a static test set alone is not sufficient for deployment to a production environment.
+Production systems require thorough validation to ensure the model not only performs well overall but also behaves predictably and fairly across different segments of data, and importantly, avoids a regression compared to the currently serving model.
+Model validation and analysis steps within a TFX pipeline are essential for this purpose.

 # Example: Configuring Evaluator in a TFX pipeline definition